guiroshix/RyououGakuenToolkitPortable/README.md

-# Ryouou Gakuen Toolkit Portable
+# Ryouou Gakuen Toolkit Portable W.I.P

 <p align="center">
   <img src="docs/imgs/tuka-wip.png">
 </p>

 An accessible version of [RyououGakuenToolkit](https://github.com/TimepieceMaster/RyououGakuenToolkit).

+# THIS REPO MAY NOT BE UPDATED IN SOME TIME, I'M CURRENTLY BUSY WITH MY OWN TRANSLATIONS SO I'LL UPDATE THIS FROM TIME TO TIME!
+ If you stubbon uppon an issue, DM me on Discord or join the [Ryouou Gakuen Research Club](https://discord.gg/G2vY4ysCFu)

 All the internal code and initial project was originally made by TimepieceMaster, I just adapted the code to support other platforms.